weka/snaptool/README.md

 Examples:

-    # run with some extra logging output, and override the hosts specified in the config file:
+    # run with some extra logging output, and use a different config file:
-    snaptool -v weka1,weka2,weka3
+    snaptool -v -c /home/user/my-snaptool-config.yml
     # run with a very high level of output logging
     snaptool -vvvv